Virginia Redistricting Commission consultants told to compromise on Congressional maps

 ‘I don’t think either of these maps is a good place to start’

-Draft maps are presented at a meeting of the Virginia Redistricting Commission earlier this month.
+Draft maps are presented at a meeting of the Virginia Redistricting Commission in October.
 (Ned Oliver/Virginia Mercury)

 Virginia’s bipartisan Redistricting Commission put work on House of Delegates and state Senate districts behind it Thursday and moved on to redrawing congressional district boundaries.